 Crestview Aggravated Battery with a Deadly Weapon Attorney

-There are certain serious felony offenses in Crestview that demand a serious response.
+There are certain serious felony offenses in Crestview that demand an aggressive response.
 Aggravated Battery with a Deadly Weapon is one of those charges.
 Before settling on a state-funded public defender, or hiring the cheapest lawyer in town, keep in mind that this charge carries a mandatory prison sentence if you are convicted.

-If your freedom is important to you, do yourself a favor and call Flaherty Defense Firm today at (850) 398-8098.
-We’ll be glad to meet with you to outline exactly how we would defend you against these life-changing allegations.
+If your freedom is important to you, do yourself a favor and call Flaherty Defense Firm today at (850) 243-6097.
+My name is Tim Flaherty.
+I’ve been a criminal defense lawyer in Crestview and throughout Okaloosa County since 2001.
+I’ll be glad to meet with you and outline exactly how I would defend you against these life-changing allegations.

 Florida Statute 784.045(1)(a)(2) defines Aggravated Battery With A Deadly Weapon as follows: “A person commits aggravated battery who, in committing battery: uses a deadly weapon.”